RendleLabs/RendleLabs.InfluxDB/README.md

 to new `Dictionary` instances in the constructor.
 So the benchmark compares constructing `PointData` instances to using the `InfluxLineFormatter` to write directly to a `Span<byte>`.

+The benchmark code writes 128

 Results from the benchmark:

-`LineFormatter` is this project. `PointData` is the official client.
+`LineFormatter` is this project. `PointData` is the official client, run with 128 items and 1024 items for each.

 ``` ini